 Finding Free RV Camping Sites on BLM Land

-Most BLM land is in the desert south west (by a wide margin) but there are some free RV camping sites in national forests, national grasslands, and areas outside of many national parks throughout Canada and the US.
+Most BLM land is in the desert southwest (by a wide margin), but there are some free RV camping sites in national forests, national grasslands, and areas outside of many national parks throughout Canada (Especially in and around the Rocky Mountains) and the US.

 Benefits to Free RV Campgrounds Besides Saving Money